 Pinocchio, teller of elaborate anecdotes, very very long nose.

-Pavarotti, proof that fat men can emit beauty.
+Pavarotti, proof that fat men are beautiful too.

 Ennio Morricone, the wonderful composer behind The Mission soundtrack, and its sequel The Mission 2: Bless You.